Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    Field not available if flair not configured.

    Field not available if the post was removed or deleted."
+   "is_crosspostable","boolean","Whether the post can be crossposted.
+Will be `false` if the post was removed or deleted."
+   "num_crossposts","integer","Crosspost count."
-   "crosspost_parent?","string","The full ID36 of the crosspost parent submission.
+   "crosspost_parent?","string","The full ID36 of the crosspost original post.

    This field does not exist if the post is not a crosspost."
+   "crosspost_parent_list?","object array","If the submission is a crosspost, the array contains one object which is the submission of the original post.

+   This field does not exist if the post is not a crosspost."
-   "crosspost_parent_list?","array of submission objects","" "ignore_reports?",".","See same field on :ref:`Comment Schema <comment-schema>`" "num_reports",".","See same field on :ref:`Comment Schema <comment-schema>`" "user_reports",".","See same field on :ref:`Comment Schema <comment-schema>`"
+   "ignore_reports?",".","See same field on :ref:`Comment Schema <comment-schema>`" "num_reports",".","See same field on :ref:`Comment Schema <comment-schema>`" "user_reports",".","See same field on :ref:`Comment Schema <comment-schema>`"